Cold molecules in HI 21cm absorbers across redshifts 0.1-4

 Assuming a homogeneous and optically thin gas at excitation temperature $T_{x}$ and with a covering factor $f_c$, we can derive the average column density over the beam corresponding to the mm continuum emission of the quasar through

 where $g_J$ is the statistical weight of level $J$, $A_{J,J+1}$ is the Einstein coefficient for transition $J \rightarrow J + 1$, and the function $f (T_x )$ is

-We adopt the partition function of local thermal equilibrium (LTE), i.e., $Q(T_x ) = \Sigma g_J e^{-E_J /kT_x}$, where $E_J$ is the energy of level $J$ and $T_x$ is the excitation temperature of the CO molecule.
+We adopt the partition function of local thermal equilibrium (LTE), that is, $Q(T_x ) = \Sigma g_J e^{-E_J /kT_x}$, where $E_J$ is the energy of level $J$ and $T_x$ is the excitation temperature of the CO molecule.

-Typically, with our integration time of 2h per source, we get at 3mm an rms of 5\,mJy in 20 \kms channels.
-According to the background radio source flux, between 100 and 300\,mJy of continuum, this leads to a 1$\sigma$ upper limit of $\sim$ 1.7$\times$ 10$^{-2}$ to 5$\times$ 10$^{-2}$ in the optical depth $\tau$, and $\tau \Delta$V = 0.34 to 1 \kms\ at 1$\sigma$, for a linewidth of $\Delta$V = 20 \kms.
+Typically, with our integration time of 2h per source, at 3mm we get an rms of 5\,mJy in 20 \kms channels.
+According to the background radio source flux, between 100 and 300\,mJy of continuum, this leads to a 1$\sigma$ upper limit of $\sim$ 1.7$\times$ 10$^{-2}$ to 5$\times$ 10$^{-2}$ in the optical depth $\tau$, and $\tau \Delta$V = 0.34 to 1 \kms\ at 1$\sigma$ for a line width of $\Delta$V = 20 \kms.
 When the observed line is CO(2-1) or HCO$^+$(2-1), this corresponds to N(CO) = 1.6-5$\times$10$^{15}$ cm$^{-2}$, and N(H$_2$) = 1.6-5$\times$10$^{19}$ cm$^{-2}$, or N(HCO$^+$) = 2.6-8$\times$10$^{12}$ cm$^{-2}$ respectively, assuming an average excitation temperature of $T_{x}$= 15K, and a filling factor of $f_c$ = 1.